titaniumnetwork-dev/alloy/README.md

 };

+new Alloy({
 prefix: '/prefix/',
 blocklist: [],
 // error: (proxy) => { return res.end('proxy.error.info.message') },  Custom error handling which is optional.
 request: [], // Add custom functions before request is made or modify the request.
 response: [

   customFunction

 ], // Add custom functions after the request is made or modify the response.
 injection: true, // Script injection which is helpful in rewriting window.fetch() and all kinds of client-side JS requests.
 requestAgent: null, // Set a custom agent to use in the request.
 // userAgent: Uses the clients "User-Agent" request header by default.
 More customizable using the "request" option in the configs.
 localAddress: [] // Neat feature in basic http(s).request() to choose what IP to use to make the request.
 Will be randomized if there is multiple.
+})
 ```

 What this will do is when the hostname of a website being accessed is `example.org`.
 The console sends you "weee :3".
 If you want a preview of what options you have, heres a list. :)